 A great way to plan all this out is to use a mind mapping tool.
 We like MindManager, an app that gives you a pretty neat mind map.
 It’s fairly easy to use.
 You can create main themes, sub-topics, and content for each section, as well as links between topics, so that you can plan a route through all the content.
 A mind map is good as it allows you to see everything in one go, rather than trying to plan something out in a Word document, or PowerPoint presentation, where you’re somewhat limited to a linear flow.

-Using iPad apps: Seamless shifting
+Using iPad apps for sales presentations: Seamless shifting

 Remember that, within your meetings, you need to be flexible and tailor your content to the needs of your audience.
 A great tip to help you seamlessly move between your different apps is to use a four finger swipe, either left or right, to move between apps by turning on the multitasking gestures control in Settings.
 There is no one app that does it all, but a combination of them can be very powerful, helping you show your prospects what they need to see to be convinced to buy from you.